rage/java-programming/data/osa-2/4-metodit.md

 <!-- Tee metodi `jouluKuusi(int korkeus)` joka tulostaa joulukuusen.
 Joulukuusi koostuu annetun korkuisesta kolmiosta ja jalasta.
 Jalka on kaksi tähteä korkea ja kolme tähteä leveä ja se on keskellä kolmion pohjaa.
 Kuusi tulee rakentaa käyttämällä tulostukseen metodeja `tulostaTyhjaa` ja `tulostaTahtia` -->

 Define a method called `christmasTree(int height)` that prints the correct Christmas tree.
 The Christmas tree consists of a triangle with the specified height and the base.
 The base is two stars high and three stars wide, and is placed at the center of the triangle's bottom.
-The tree is to be constructed by using the methods `printEmpty` and `printStars`.
+The tree is to be constructed by using the methods `printSpaces` and `printStars`.

 <!-- Esimerkiksi kutsu `jouluKuusi(4)` tulostaa seuraavaa: -->